Valentine-Ebi/PALMORIA-GROUP-HR-ANALYSIS/README.md

 ## ETL Process
 As stated above, the Data was extracted from DSA LMS and imported to Power BI for Transformation and Analysis.
 In transforming the Data, NULL Values were removed from Salary and Department Columns, while Empty or blank spaces in the Gender column were replaced with ‘Others’ for unspecified Gender.
 To Achieved this, firstly I used TRIM to removed leading and trailing spaces from text strings, CLEAN to removed non-printable characters and lastly, the FIND and REPLACE to look for extra spaces and replacing with none.
 After which I then Replaced the empty Rows with ‘Others.’
 The two Datasets (Palmoria Group emp-data.csv and Palmoria Group Bonus Rules.xlsx) were merged together after Transforming and Unpivoting the ‘Palmoria Group Bonus Rules.xlsx’ in order to have one single Table.
 After merging the Tables as one, one conditional column (Salary Band) and two custom columns (Bonus Amount and Salary + Bonus) were created.
+Measures were also created to calculate Gender Pay Gap. etc

 ## INSIGHTS BASED ON THE ANALYSIS
 ### KPIs